ChrisYounger/favicon_changer/README.md

 # Browser Icon Changer (favicon)

-A simple app to change the Splunk browser icon.
+An app to change the Splunk browser icon.
 When you have many tabs open, spread across to different Splunk environments (e.g. Prod vs non-Prod), this makes it easier to differentiate what each tab is for.
 You may also want to differentiate dedicated Splunk management instances (e.g. monitoring console or cluster master) from your main search head/s.

 ![screenshot](https://raw.githubusercontent.com/ChrisYounger/favicon_changer/master/static/browser.png)